 In this tutorial, we use Keras, TensorFlow high-level API for building encoder-decoder architecture for image captioning.
 We also use TensorFow Dataset API for easy input pipelines to bring data into your Keras model.

-Image captioning models combine convolutional neural network (CNN) and Long Short Term Memory(LSTM) to create an image captions for your own images.
+Image captioning models combine convolutional neural networks (CNN) and Long Short Term Memory(LSTM) to create image captions for your own images.

 Download Dataset